cspr-rad/kairos-spec/src/spec.typ

 We will offer two user interfaces: A CLI client for users and a L2 API for developers.
 Thereby, we can serve customers directly while also allowing new projects to build on top of our platform.
 In addition, this allows customers to generate ZKPs on the client-side by using our L2 API.

 Our L2 server itself will be a set of dedicated, powerful machines, including a powerful CPU and GPU, in order to provide GPU accelleration for ZK proving (see Risc0).
 The machines will run NixOS and require a solid internet connection.
-The CLI client will run on any Linux distribution, whereas the web client will support any modern web-browser with JavaScript enabled.
+The CLI client will run on any Linux distribution.

 = Requirements <requirements>